Benign melanocytic nevus: Epidemiology

 This skin lesion is quite common in the population, and it can present at birth, known as a congenital meloncytic nevus, or later in life as an acquired nevus.
 Should the nevi appear in toddler- or school-aged children, they are more likely to remain present throughout the rest of that person's life.
 If they arise in adolescence and adulthood, the nevi most likely occur due to sun damage.
 With appropriate coverage from the sun, these lesions may go away over time.
 Also, lighter-skinned people tend to have nevi more frequently than dark-skinned people.

 Link to melanoma

 There is a distinction between a benign melanocytic nevus and melanoma, a type of skin cancer.
 Both of these conditions originate from the same type of cell: the melanocyte.
 However, a melanocytic nevus is benign, and melanoma is malignant.
 Most melanocytic nevi never evolve into a cancer, with the lifetime risk for an individual nevus being 1 in 3000 for men and 1 in 11 000 for women.
-Moreover, dermatologists have a standardized system for determining whether a skin lesion is suspicious for malignant melanoma.
+Moreover, dermatologists have a standardized system for determining whether a skin lesion is suspicious for melanoma.
 It is as follows: